 "It is with great sadness that we must let go our colleagues.
 Their hard work over the years, sometimes under challenging circumstances, allowed us to advance the Whabouchi project to the maximum while awaiting the required financing to complete it.
 I would like to sincerely thank them for their important contribution," commented Guy Bourassa, president and chief executive officer.
 "This difficult decision was inevitable at this point.
 We are offering all the support and guidance to the employees that are leaving us, and which may help them towards their next steps.
 We sincerely hope to have the privilege to welcome back many of them once we are able to resume the project."

 More information regarding the corporation's situation, decisions or actions will continue to be provided on a continuing basis, as required by applicable law or as may be determined by the corporation or the court.
 You can also refer to the monitor's website for more information on the CCAA procedures.

 About Nemaska Lithium Inc.

 Nemaska Lithium is a developing chemical company whose activities will be vertically integrated, from spodumene mining to the commercialization of high-purity lithium hydroxide.
-This lithium salt is mainly destined for the fast-growing lithium-ion battery market, which is driven by the increasing demand for electric vehicles and energy storage worldwide.
-With its products and processes, the corporation intends to facilitate access to green energy, for the benefit of humanity.
+These lithium salts are mainly destined for the fast-growing lithium-ion battery market, which is driven by the increasing demand for electric vehicles and energy storage worldwide.
+With its products and processes, the corporation intends to facilitate access to green energy for the benefit of humanity.